 Federalist principles would remain as candidates associated with the party continued to be relevant at the local and state levels, particularly in New England.

 The election of 1824 was hardly the first US presidential election to have been contentious.
-In fact, the experiences during the elections of 1796 and 1800 ultimately led to the passage of the Twelfth Amendment to the Constitution which changed the presidential electoral process.
+In fact, the experiences during the important elections of 1796 and 1800 ultimately led to the passage of the Twelfth Amendment to the Constitution which changed the presidential electoral process.

-The new process and whether or not the Constitution would hold would be put to test in the election of 1824, which has been nicknamed the “corrupt bargain.”
+The new process and whether or not the Constitution would hold would be put to test in the election of 1824, which has been nicknamed the “Corrupt Bargain.”

 The primary contenders—John Quicy Adams, son of second President John Adams, and Andrew Jackson—fought bitterly to win the election.
 After neither candidate won a majority in the electoral college the election was sent to the House of Representatives to decide.

-Ultimately, Quincy Adams was elected President by the House, though not without accusations of corruption from Jackson supporters.
-This “corrupt bargain” in the election of 1824 was important as the political landscape of the United States drastically changed in its aftermath.
+Quincy Adams was ultimately elected President by the House, though not without accusations of corruption from Jackson supporters.
+This “Corrupt Bargain” in the election of 1824 was important as the political landscape of the United States drastically changed in its aftermath.